NateRickard/Xamarin.Cognitive.Speech/README.md

 # Features

 - 100% `HttpClient`-based, managed code (.NET Standard 2.0)
-- Works with the latest version of the Bing Speech API
+- Works with the latest version of the Speech Services Speech to Text API
-- Advanced Bing Speech API feature support, such as:
+- Advanced Speech Services API feature support, such as:
 	- Chunked transfer encoding for efficient audio streaming to server
 	- Three recognition modes:
     	- Interactive